vpk11/PyVaccineTracker/README.md

 - This is your telegram_chat_id. - Copy that and pase it in your `telegram_chat_id` in constants.py

+## Use Case
+- Do you have an unused Raspberry Pi?
+Then it is great, go ahead and set-up a cron job of desired interval to get notified.

 ## Team🚀
 > Our Contributors